cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

 print(f"Time taken: {elapsed_time:.2f} seconds")
 ```

-The result is as follows
+The result is as follows:

 ```bash
 Accuracy: 0.73